-If you would like to donate to The Camrose Centre there is a range of items that we find most useful.
+If you would like to donate to The Camrose Centre then the items listed below are the sort of things that we can almost always use.
 Please contact us for more information to arrange a drop off if you can help.

 As you would expect, we get through a lot of food.
 The things that we need most fall broadly into four categories:

 Food that can be eaten with little or no preparation.
 Good options include:

 - Tins (with ring-pulls!) of soup, baked beans, beans and sausages, spaghetti, stew, chilli con carne, fruit, etc.

 - Individually wrapped biscuits (Kit-Kats, Penguins, etc.) and cereal bars

 - Any sort of Pot Noodles, instant noodles or similar

 - Canned drinks, small juice cartons and bottled water

 We welcome any meats that we can freeze and use in the hot meals we provide during drop-in sessions:

 - Fresh and canned vegetables